 Diversity: political vs. practical aspects

-A similar thing seems to be happening in the business world.
-The original intent to increase racial diversity in hiring was rooted in the Civil Rights Act, as a political program.
-Initially, companies were more or less forced by this Act to increase their hiring of racial minorities by court decisions.
-The “business case” for diversity – a practical benefit of diversity – was emphasized later: maybe in order to sell the diversity idea better, its advocates have tried for years to show that diversity is good not only for “disadvantaged” minorities, but also for the organizations which hire them.
-In order to prove this, there has been an intense search for business advantages of diversity for companies – with mixed results, as will be shown below.
+The original intent to increase racial diversity in hiring was rooted in the Civil Rights legislation, as a political program.
+Initially, companies were more or less forced to increase their hiring of racial minorities by court decisions.
+The “business case” for diversity – a practical benefit of diversity – was emphasized later, maybe in order to sell the diversity idea better.

 Researching diversity